Federated Credential Management API

 accounts_endpoint, of type USVString

-A URL that points to an HTTP API that complies with the § 3.3 Accounts List API.
+A URL that points to an HTTP API that complies with the § 3.3 Accounts endpoint API.

 client_metadata_endpoint, of type USVString